 In addition, patients should know that all men have at least some breast tissue.
 The man who posted the question said his ultrasound report indicated “no evidence of any glandular breast tissue,” even though the man had taken finasteride.
 Perhaps the doctors saw no trace of “excess” glandular tissue; in any case, everyone has some breast gland and finasteride is a known trigger of growth.
 No wonder the gynecomastia.org member was perplexed.

-As we advise our New York gynecomastia patients, the main reason imaging tests aren’t necessary for the majority of guys is that they don’t affect the treatment plan.
+As we advise our gynecomastia patients, the main reason imaging tests aren’t necessary for the majority of guys is that they don’t affect the treatment plan.
 In fact, one way to know you’ve found an experienced gynecomastia specialist is to hear them say they don’t know exactly what they’ll find under the skin but they’re prepared to deliver a good result no matter what.
 It’s when a cosmetic surgeon says they know precisely what the surgery strategy should be ahead of time that a patient should be concerned.

-As we wrote in a recent blog post, contrary to what some patients think, breast gland can feel dense and lumpy or it can feel quite soft.
+Contrary to what some patients think, breast gland can feel dense and lumpy or it can feel quite soft.
 The same is true for fat tissue.
 In fact, since fat tissue creates an environment that can trigger breast gland growth, and the two types of tissue are often quite intertwined, it’s imperative that the surgeon is ready for anything.

 During our three decades of specializing in helping guys with man boobs, we’ve found that we almost always need to remove some measure of both fat and gland to give a guy the masculine shape he’s looking for.
 Even for bodybuilders with almost no extra fat, we realized long ago that we may need to re-sculpt tissues or at least re-drape skin to lie flat over the new contours underneath.

 To minimize trauma and to give us maximum flexibility, we designed our own instruments that allow us to address whatever we encounter under the skin.
 We start with tiny incisions and minimal tissue disruption and move on to additional small incisions and more aggressive removal/repositioning as needed to achieve an optimal result.
-For a more detailed description, read our “A Little Mystery is Good” article.

 Be assured that we do perform thorough patient evaluations, both physical and psychological.
 Our consultations are extensive and detailed, partly so we can spot cases of body dysmorphic disorder or other issues that might indicate surgery is not a great idea.
-We send all our patients for blood work and have discovered a few cases of leukemia and bleeding disorders that were critical to finding before proceeding.
+We send all our patients for blood work and have discovered a few cases of leukemia and bleeding disorders that were critical to find before proceeding.
 When patients are older we request additional tests as a precaution, and if medical conditions such as diabetes or HIV are present, we coordinate with the patient’s other physicians.

 It’s not that we don’t believe thorough preparation for gynecomastia surgery is necessary, it’s just that ultrasound exams don’t usually need to be part of the drill.